mat-mo/shooroo/README.md

 ---

 This repo holds magnet links to torrents I found on the web.
-I am saving them in this repo so they won't get lost in many many links on the internet.
+I am saving them in this repo so they won't get lost like so many links on the internet.

 ## Contribute